- ABOUT MassCEC

 Solar electric systems, also known as solar photovoltaics or solar PV, convert sunlight into electrical energy through an array of solar panels that connect to a building's electrical system or directly to the electrical grid.

 Solar electricity is often a cost-effective way for homeowners, businesses and municipalities to reduce their energy costs, while also reducing their environmental impact.
 As you consider whether solar electricity is right for your home or business, you can familiarize yourself with how the technology works.
+Here is a list of resources:

 How It Works